Mother Refuses To Pay Tutor, Claims He Was Unprepared

 As opposed to $92 which we initially reported.

 - $10 claim fee

-Of which can be found in the court order above.
+Of which can be found in a certified court order seen by this reporter.

 Your thoughts on the incident

-Now that you’ve a better understanding Mr Khoo’s side of the story, what do you think of the entire incident?
+Now that you’ve a better understanding of the student’s side of the story, what do you think of the entire incident?

-Do you still believe that Ms Kasim was right in withholding payment or does Mr Khoo have a legitimate gripe in this case?
+Do you still believe that the parent was right in withholding payment or does the university student have a legitimate gripe in this case?